-The $1.3bn power project produces electricity that is sufficient to power 340,000 homes.
-The plant created 380 jobs during construction, and 43 permanent jobs.
+The $1.3bn power project produces sufficient electricity that is sufficient to power 340,000 homes.
+The plant created 380 jobs during construction as well as 43 permanent jobs.

 Brunswick County power station details